AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/req_set.rst

-While each requirement features a distinct testing strategy, a common scheme governs the organization; all the testcases arrange to have a mix of situations where from some subprograms:
+While each requirement features a distinct testing strategy, a common scheme underlies the organization; all the testcases include a variety of situations, where from some subprograms:

 * Some but not all of the code executes,